Solar power in the United States: Biden administration

 In 2022, President Biden extended the decreased 15% tariff on solar panels another four years.
 The Inflation Reduction Act increased tax credits available to solar projects and provided funding to states and organizations for solar installations.
 The Inflation Reduction Act also included tax credits for the manufacture of components for solar facilities.

+Second Trump administration

+In 2025, the EPA began a years-long plan to deregulate many greenhouse gas emissions standards, reducing incentives for solar power.
+Proposals have included repealing Biden administration’s greenhouse gas emission standards for the power sector based on a new statutory interpretation and repealing the Biden administration’s 2024 Mercury and Air Toxic Standards (MATS) rule that regulated mercury emissions from coal-fired power plants and set filterable particulate matter emission standards, which required continuous emission monitoring systems to demonstrate compliance, and included first-time mercury emissions standards for lignite coal plants.